deislabs/mystikos/doc/sign-package.md

 * signing certificate
 * configuration

-With these three things a package can be created with the following command:
+#### Packaging with CPIO

 ```bash
 myst package-sgx ./appdir private.pem config.json
 ```

+In this example the appdir directory is converted to a CPIO archive before being packaged into the single executable.
+This works for small directories, but if a lot of files reside in the appdir an EXT2 may be better for performance reasons.

 During the packaging process all the Mystikos executables and shared libraries are pulled together with the application directory and configuration and signed with the signing certificate.
 All enclave resident pieces of Mystikos and the `appdir` are all measured during the signing process and this measurement is verified while the SGX enclave is created.
 If there is a mismatch then the loading will fail.

-In this example the appdir directory is converted to a CPIO archive before packaged into the single executable.
-This works for small directories, but if a lot of files reside in the appdir an ext2 may be better for performance reasons.
-Refer to [doc/using-ext2.md](/doc/using-ext2.md) for more details.

 The result of this command is a single executable with the same application name as specified in the application path within the configuration.